hyperledger/anoncreds-v2-rs/src/vcp/README.md

     -   `CredAttrIndex`
     -   `i64`: the minimum value in the range
     -   `i64`: the maximum value in the range
+    -   `Option<ReplaceUpperBoundWithMaxSupportedPlusOffset>`: if provided, specifies a replacement value for the range's upper bound in terms of an offset from the maximum value for which range proofs are supported by the underlying ZKP libary.
+Argument used only for testing that the underlying ZKP library's `get_range_proof_max_value` API function returns an accurate value.

 3. Comments